top of page

 Students will need a laptop, Chromebook, or standard sized iPad that runs an updated version of Google Chrome or Safari.
 Their device needs to have a camera and microphone (or headphones!)
 They will need wifi access that is fast enough to run a video conference like Zoom or Google Meets.

-10. How do I know my student is ready for this?
+9. How do I know my student is ready for this?

 In our experience, almost all students within the recommended age ranges are "ready" for a Parlay Seminar Course.
 Of course, all students are reading, writing, and speaking at different levels.
 In addition, we do not organize by grade level and often have 13 year olds and 17 year olds in the same cohort.
 Some students are more introverted and prefer the writing and listening aspects of the course, while others love to speak.
 There is room (and a need) for all types of students in a Parlay Seminar.
 In addition, the instructor gives personalized feedback each week which will often encourage quieter students to speak up and more outgoing students to listen and even encourage others to contribute.
-Try it out, if you don't like it after the first two weeks, the student can leave the course and we will offer a full refund.

 11. What data will you be collecting?